atharv180904/ROS_Geotagging/README.md

 ## Geotagger ROS Package

-This ROS package geotags images captured by the NVIDIA Jetson camera based on GPS data obtained from MAVROS.
+This ROS package geotags images captured by the Arducam IMX477 camera based on GPS data obtained from MAVROS.
 It consists of three main components:

 1. **Camera Capture**: Captures images using `nvgstcapture-1.0`.
 2. **GPS Data Collection**: Collects GPS data from MAVROS topics and synchronizes it with image timestamps.
 3. **Geotagging and CSV Logging**: Associates each captured image with the most recent GPS data and logs the information in a CSV file.
+4. 3. **Multi-threaded architecture**

 ### Features